 The app lets users virtually try on a number of different kinds of makeup via webcam, while Glam St’s main business model involves using brands to get that app onto huge e-commerce sites and onto tablets in the hands of in-store stylists.

 Glam St is a great example of a company that recognizes the power of the brick-and-mortar experience and doesn’t try to fight against it.
-You can use their app at home, and in that case you’re getting what’s valuable about the brick-and-mortar experience—the process of trying makeup on and seeing what it looks like—while ditching the drive there, the parking, and the crowds.
+You can use their app at home, and in that case, you’re getting what’s valuable about the brick-and-mortar experience—the process of trying makeup on and seeing what it looks like—while ditching the drive there, the parking, and the crowds.

 When you use the Glam St app in-store, it’s just a layer of software on top of a traditional brick-and-mortar experience.
 It augments normal shopping, but it doesn’t try to replace it.

-There’s very good reasons to work with, rather than against brick-and-mortar.
+There are very good reasons to work with, rather than against brick-and-mortar.
 Buying beauty products is an inherently participatory and social act—you touch, you feel, you try things on.
 Instead of trying to completely change the way people shop, what Glam St is doing is simpler and more valuable.
 They’re using software to improve the way people already shop.

 That’s part of the reason that coming out of 500, Glam St was doing over $400k in annual run rate with 60% margins.
 That’s in an industry—beauty—worth a global $50 billion.